MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/appcenter-console/index.md

 ![Application properties for editing](ac_edit_app_props.jpg)

-## Upgrading a mobile application in MobileFirst Server and the Application Center
+## Upgrading a mobile application in {{ site.data.keys.mf_server }} and the Application Center
-You can easily upgrade deployed mobile applications by using a combination of MobileFirst Operations Console and the Application Center.
+You can easily upgrade deployed mobile applications by using a combination of {{ site.data.keys.mf_console }} and the Application Center.

 The mobile client of the Application Center must be installed on the mobile device.
-The HelloWorld application must be installed on the mobile device and must connect to MobileFirst Server when the application is running.
+The HelloWorld application must be installed on the mobile device and must connect to {{ site.data.keys.mf_server }} when the application is running.

-You can use this procedure to update Android, iOS, and Windows Phone applications that have been deployed on MobileFirst Server and also in the Application Center.
-In this task, the application HelloWorld version 1.0 is already deployed on MobileFirst Server and in the Application Center.
+You can use this procedure to update Android, iOS, and Windows Phone applications that have been deployed on {{ site.data.keys.mf_server }} and also in the Application Center.
+In this task, the application HelloWorld version 1.0 is already deployed on {{ site.data.keys.mf_server }} and in the Application Center.

 HelloWorld version 2.0 is released and you would like users of version 1.0 to upgrade to the later version.
 To deploy the new version of the application: